The New Peace Process: Bastar Dialogue 3: Cycle Yatra

-The third Bastar dialogue was conducted on the 2nd and 3rd of March in Banjari, Raipur.
+The third Bastar dialogue was conducted on 2 and 3 March in Banjari, Raipur.
 The two points of discussion for this event were- rehabilitation of 30,000 IDPs (internally displaced people), around 5000 families, who were forced out of their homelands during the Salwa Judum and could never find a way back home; and appealing to revisit the findings of the Nirmala Bench Committee, review and fast-track cases of adivasis that had been wrongly incarcerated.
 It was preceded by a Cycle Yatra, wherein 300 participants cycled for 300km from Jagdalpur to Raipur.
-The week-long bicycle procession started on 22nd Feb.
+The week-long bicycle procession started on 22 Feb.
 Chhattisgarh MLA and Tribal Minister Shri Kawasi Lakhma graced the event on the second day and lent an ear to the requests and problems put forth by the Adivasis and IDPs.
 The Cycle Yatra (and Bastar Dialogue 3) helped focus media attention on the problems faced by the victims of Maoist conflict and Salwa Judum.
-On April 25 2019, 24 families that fled the Maraiguda village in Chhattisgarh’s Sukma district and settled in Andhra as agricultural labourers, more than a decade ago, returned to their roots.
+On 25 April 2019, 24 families that fled the Maraiguda village in Chhattisgarh’s Sukma district and settled in Andhra as agricultural labourers, more than a decade ago, returned to their roots.

 Bastar Dialogue 4: Pen Pandum

-Pen Pandum, which translates to ‘Festival of the Gods’ in the local Gondi language, began in Konta, Chhattisgarh on 12th and 13th of June 2019.
+Pen Pandum, which translates to ‘Festival of the Gods’ in the local Gondi language, began in Konta, Chhattisgarh on 12 and 13 June 2019.
 The session commenced with a long series of prayers by five native priests, led by Sher Singh Achala.
 In the presence of more than 300 tribals, he invoked the Gods of 644 abandoned villages, praying for support for those displaced by conflict, as they look for more settled lives.
 To commemorate the lost euphony of drums in the conflict ridden areas, the participants danced late into the night.
-As part of the dialogue, the first application forms for new homes were completed by 350 tribals displaced by violence who wished to be rehabilitated under 3.1(m) of the Forest Rights Act, under which Scheduled Tribes and other traditional forest dwellers are entitled to “in situ rehabilitation including alternative land in cases where they have been illegally evicted or displaced from their forest land.”
+As part of the dialogue, the first application forms for new homes were completed by 350 tribals displaced by violence who wished to be rehabilitated under 3.1(m) of the Forest Rights Act, under which Scheduled Tribes and other traditional forest dwellers are entitled to "in situ rehabilitation including alternative land in cases where they have been illegally evicted or displaced from their forest land."
 In the case of IDPs and adivasis, the land they earlier owned and fell into Maoist territory could be exchanged for safer land along the highways.

 Bastar Dialogue 5

-Bastar Dialogue 5 consisted of a series of four meetings in Abujhmarh, Chhattisgarh from 22nd June 2019 till September 2019 with the purpose of granting community habitat rights to the primitive, vulnerable tribal groups (PVTGs) under section 3.1(e) of the Forest Rights Act.
+Bastar Dialogue 5 consisted of a series of four meetings in Abujhmarh, Chhattisgarh from 22 June 2019 till September 2019 with the purpose of granting community habitat rights to the primitive, vulnerable tribal groups (PVTGs) under section 3.1(e) of the Forest Rights Act.